 Closing Thought

 It’s an advantage to sell a product that already has in your customers’ bucket which needs a strategic approach to leverage.
 If you recognize the subtleties of customer behavior, adopt a customer-centric attitude.
-And enact the methods of this manual, you may discover a new supply of growth and profitability.
+And enacting the methods of this manual, you may discover a new supply of growth and profitability.

 That means when a customer says to you, “I already own one”, don’t worry.
 Instead, view it as part of an opportunity to display thought leadership, differentiate the distinct value of your product, and transform a possible roadblock into a story of sales glory!
 Happy Sales!
 Book your custom Sales Training Program with Sales Ninja.
 Be sure to continue checking back for regular updates on sales practices and solutions and follow us on social!
 Please visit our website for more information on our training programs.